surifirstpin/AcuBI_Technical_Documents/SQL_Runner_TD.md

 The <b>redo</b> function restores any actions that have been previously performed.
 The <b>undo</b>, functions reverse the action performed earlier.

-## Insert, delete, update, truncate & create
-> Note : SQL Runner works for following Insert, delete, update, truncate & create
+> Note : SQL Runner also works for Insert, delete, update, truncate & create statements

 ## Exploring a Table Listed in SQL Runner

-Acubi enable user to explore the entire tables from SQL runner, as shown below;
+AcuBi enable user to explore the entire tables from SQL runner, as shown below;

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/c0bda34be7600e76152f42000afce40d0557287f/images/New_version5/TD_SQL_Image15.png)